-The SOAS Sylheti Project started as a group of students interested in documenting the Sylheti language as spoken by the various generations of members of a local community in London.
-We have been working together with the Surma Community Centre in Camden (www.bwa-surma.org) for several years now, with the ultimate goals of documenting the Sylheti language and raising awareness about its status within the local community in London, and in the world, as well as in academia.
+The Sylheti Project at SOAS University of London started as a group of students interested in documenting the Sylheti language as spoken by the various generations of members of a local community in London.
+We have been working together with the Surma Community Centre in Camden (www.bwa-surma.org) for several years now, with the ultimate goals of documenting the Sylheti language as spoken by the community in Camden and raising awareness about Stlheti’s status within the local community in London, and in the world, as well as in academia.

 The SOAS Sylheti Project was created by Dr Candide Simard (Linguistics department) after an invitation from the director of the Surma Community Centre, Camden, during Endangered Languages Week in 2012.
 Since then, SOAS students have participated in this extracurricular project to document Sylheti as it is spoken in London and elsewhere.
 Most of the members of the SOAS Sylheti Project are Linguistics and Language Documentation and Description students at SOAS, Univeristy of London.
 Students in the Fieldmethods course have worked with Sylheti speakers to document and describe Sylheti grammar.

 The SOAS Sylheti Project also has several dedicated community members, in London and online, who have had an active role in dictionary compilation and language lesson activities.
 If you’d like to get involved, contact us: email@example.com